wasadigi/LotarisTechDays2012/README.md

 LotarisTechDays2012
 ===================

 Registration for the Geek Track.
+Hint: you will need a Java EE 6 container.